 logo Calflora Name Status HELP

-This application allows a user to find out the status of a particular plant name according to several nomenclature authorities.
-It should answer the question:
+This application allows a user to find out the status of a particular plant name according to the taxonomic authorities mentioned above.
+It can answer the question:

 Is this name currently accepted,